 Okay, you have found the perfect wig.
 You purchase it, your collection is starting, and you look amazing wearing it.
 Now how do you store it in between wears?

-My name is Lisa and I am a wig enthusiast with a growing collection.
+My name is Lori and I am a wig enthusiast for over six years with a growing collection.
 I’ve been on a quest to find out the best way to store my wigs, so I continue to get the most out of each purchase.
 After spending the time and money to make sure I get the wig I want, I need to make sure it lasts.

 Storing your wigs and hair extensions can add years of wear to them if you know how to do so.
 In fact, one of the fastest ways to ruin a wig is with improper storing.
 Read on for my favorite ways to store your wigs!